2020 Pennsylvania Election Overview

 Polling Average in Pennsylvania, July 2020 - Present

-According to the RealClearPolitics polling average, Democrat Joe Biden's lead over President Donald Trump in Pennsylvania is currently 49% to 45%2.
-The poll averages in the state seem mostly stable for Joe Biden when aggregated by month, but may indicate a slow rise for the President: 50% to 43% (July), 49% to 44% (August), and 49% to 45% (September).
-The September Franklin & Marshall College Poll shows Biden leading Trump, 49 percent to 40 percent among registered voters and 48% to 42% among likely voters.
+According to the RealClearPolitics polling average, Democrat Joe Biden's lead over President Donald Trump in Pennsylvania is currently 50% to 46%1.
+The poll averages in the state have shown remarkable stability for Joe Biden when aggregated by month, but also a slow rise for the President: 50% to 43% (July), 49% to 44% (August), 49% to 44% (September), and 50% to 45% (October).
+The October Franklin & Marshall College Poll shows Biden leading Trump 50% to 44% among likely voters, similar to his 48% to 42% September advantage.

 Direction of the State

 The President faces several challenges at the moment.
 The first is that attitudes about the state's direction have changed negatively after growing satisfaction during the first three years of his administration.
-Pennsylvanians' attitudes about the direction of the state had declined steadily after the 2008 recession, but that pattern had started to reverse itself after the 2016 election so that a majority of state residents was pleased with the direction of the state by 2019 and early 2020.
-The latest poll finds a declining share of voters are satisfied with the direction of the state.
+Pennsylvanians' attitudes about the direction of the state had declined steadily after the 2008 recession, but that pattern had started to reverse itself after the 2016 election so that a majority of state residents were pleased with the direction of the state by 2019 and early 2020.
+The latest poll finds most voters are dissatisfied with the direction of the state.

 Data on the direction of the United States may be even more concerning for the incumbent.
-Right now, only one in four (22%) registered voters in Pennsylvania believes the country is headed in the right direction, which is a good bit lower than the one in three (36%) who felt this way in September 2016.
+Right now, only one in three (31%) voters in Pennsylvania believes the country is headed in the right direction, which is a bit lower than in October 2016 (35%).
 Voters who were concerned about the direction of the country in 2016 were an important part of President Trump's successful campaign in the state (Yost, Redman, and Thompson 2017).

 Figure 2.
 Direction of the State, Pennsylvania Voters 1996 - 2020 (Source: Frankin & Marshall College Polls.)

-Prior Franklin & Marshall College Polls show voter interest during September averages about 67 percent.
-The September 2020 Poll shows interest among registered voters is similar to 2016 with 71 percent reporting they are very interested in the election.
+Prior Franklin & Marshall College Polls show voter interest during October averages about 67 percent.
+The October 2020 Poll shows interest among registered voters is similar to 2016 with 77 percent reporting they are very interested in the election.
+Voter interest is related to both political party and political ideology.
+At the moment, similar proportions of Democrats (82%) and Republicans (74%) say they are "very interested," while fewer (63%) independents are.
+More self-described liberals (88%) than conservatives (78%) or moderates (69%) say they are "very interested."

 Table 2: Proportion of Voters Very Interested in Election, 2004 - 2020